czwong/Movie_Machine_Learning/README.md

 # Content-Based Movie Recommender

-Our project uses a content-based movie recommender algorithm that recommends movies to users based on the movie’s genre similarity.
-It uses the Vector Space Model,which stores movies as a vector of their genres; the cosine between the angles of vectors is calculated to determine the similarity between genres of the movies.
+Our project uses a content-based movie recommender algorithm that recommends movies to users based on genre similarity.
+It uses the Vector Space Model, which stores movies as a vector of their genres; the cosine between the angles of vectors is calculated to determine the similarity between genres of the movies.

+Our goal for the recommender is to facilitate the movie selection process for users that wish to view movies similar to those they already know they like.

 In addition to the movie recommender, we used a Random Forest Regressor model to predict the gross of movies based on a few movie variables such as IMDB rating, movie budget, and content rating.
 The most important feature in predicting the gross was the number of users that voted.

 ### Files:
 * `Resources/movie_metadata.csv`: IMDB movie dataset with 28 columns and 5000 rows.
-* `Resources/ `: Notebook version of the movie recommender algorithm.
 * `db/newfinaldata.sqlite`: SQLite database with four tables:
     * `movie_data`: Dataset with movie title and its content features including rating, duration, genre, etc.
     * `images`: Title of movie and its poster image